SystemJargon/unifi-usg/Unifi_USG_DNS_Redirect_Setup.md

 }
 ```

+Validate the json using the tool of your choice

+Go back to Unifi Controller web app

+Go to the devices tab

+Select your USG

+Hit Settings on it

+Scroll down and find "Force Provision"

+A great way to verify this is to: 'dig @1.1.1.1 test.points.local' where the address I'm looking up doesn't exist in a public space (just my local DNS)

 # BROKEN DO NOT USE BELOW

 ## Need to find why this has fatal errors on the USG.
 Copy this template for each of your VLANs/interfaces above to the nat/rule section